IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Development--How-to-JHipster-Microservices.md

    * .lintstagedrc.js
    * .prettierignore
    * .prettierrc
-   * checkstyle.xml
    * package.json
    * package-lock.json
-5. [Needs to be discussed] Add roles of usermanagement and secure routes TODO: specify which files and what needs to be added -> AuthorityConstants.java!?
+6. [Needs to be discussed] Add roles of usermanagement and secure routes TODO: specify which files and what needs to be added -> AuthorityConstants.java!?
-6. Create GitHub repository and push initial commit
+7. Create GitHub repository and push initial commit
-7. [If you implement new functionality]: Remember to add the ```written```-packages [as described earlier](#written-packages).
+8. [If you implement new functionality]: Remember to add the ```written```-packages [as described earlier](#written-packages).

 :clap: Congrats!
 You created a new microservice!